linkml/linkml.github.io/index.md

   headline: "<strong>Model your data </strong>easily by authoring YAML files"
   content: Use the LinkML modeling language to author models for your schemas and
-    data dictionaries.<br><br>The modeling language is rich employing features such as polymorphism, mixins/traits, mapping to ontologies, and control of JSON inlining.
+    data dictionaries.<br><br>The modeling language is rich employing features such as polymorphism, <a href="https://w3id.org/linkml/mixins" title="reference">mixins/traits</a>, <a href="https://w3id.org/linkml/EnumDefinition">mapping to ontologies</a>, and control of JSON inlining.
     At the same time it can be used for simple tasks such as defining data dictionaries.<br><br>See the <a href="https://linkml.github.io/linkml-model/docs/" title="reference">online
     Reference Guide</a>